 WHAT IS AN INDIVIDUAL PENSION PLAN?

 An Individual Pension Plan (IPP) is a defined benefit pension plan.
 If you are a legal professional who owns a professional corporation, an IPP offers maximum tax relief and a maximum retirement pension.
-The result is an an owner of a legal corporation no longer has to rely on Registered Retirement Savings Plan’s (RRSP’s) performance to provide for a long and happy retirement.
+The result is an owner of a legal corporation no longer has to rely on Registered Retirement Savings Plan’s (RRSP’s) performance to provide for a long and happy retirement.
 That’s because IPPs also offer guaranteed lifetime income and any surplus in the plan belongs to you.

 WHY ARE IPPs SO POPULAR?

-Incorporated legal professionals like the fact that the pension they will receive is known well in advance of their retirement date.
+Incorporated legal professionals like the fact that the pension they will receive are known well in advance of their retirement date.
 They also like that at age 50 the maximum contribution to an IPP is $7106 dollars higher than a traditional RRSP and is also creditor protected.
 They can also include past service to an IPP for years they did not contribute all the way back to 1991.
 This can significantly increase what can be contributed to the plan along with increasing their tax deduction.
-IPP’s can also be set up for the legal professionals spouse if the spouse is an income –earning employee of the corporation.
+IPP’s can also be set up for the legal professional’s spouse if the spouse is an income –earning employee of the corporation.

 Set up Fees are also tax deductible to the corporation.

 Individual Pension Plans and the Legal Professional Corporation

 1. Includes a spouse or common-law partner as defined by the Income Tax Act (Canada).